varbrad/mindb/docs/Query.md

 Requires that the property value is within the min->max bound (inclusive).

 ## Result Count
 If you only want to know the number of matching documents based upon a query, you can invoke the `count()` method to return the matching document total rather than the documents themselves.
+If all you want to query is the result set length, this is faster than executing the query and then getting the length of the results.

 ````javascript
 const ctx = MinDB.db.ctx